 The hotel’s lobby bar

-Back downstairs, past the ornate lobby where uniformed-clad doorman stands to greet guests and visitors alike from the arctic winds, there is a sumptuous bar in a room decorated with original heating stoves and gilded stucco cornicing, and which hosts a live pianist and singer each evening.
-Open round the clock, the bar has become famous in the city for its elegant interiors and exquisite drinks and attracts many locals and visitors often turned out in a black-tie for aperitifs before the theatre or ballet.
+Back downstairs, past the ornate lobby where a uniformed-clad doorman stands to greet guests and visitors alike from the arctic winds, there is a sumptuous bar in a room decorated with original heating stoves and gilded stucco cornicing, and which hosts a live pianist and singer each evening.
+Open round the clock, the bar has become famous in the city for its elegant interiors and exquisite drinks and attracts many locals and visitors who often turned out in black-tie for aperitifs before the theatre or ballet.

 Upstairs away from the bar is L’Europe Restaurant, Russia’s oldest and most historic restaurant.
 Whilst the hotel originally prided itself on offering lifts, steam heating and hot water, this restaurant had the first electric lightbulbs in the entire city.
 Framed by a monumental turn of the 20th century stained glass panel of Apollo in his chariot, this room with its balconies and alcoves has welcomed diners including Igor Stravinsky, Bill Clinton and Queen Elizabeth II since 1905.
 Elton John even performed an intimate impromptu show here in 1979 while staying at the hotel.
 The menu is fine European and Russian Haute dining and offers traditional dishes such as stroganoff and a meringue pavlova said to be blessed by the ballet dancer herself.
 It is regarded as the best fine dining St Petersburg has to offer.